-ACTION: Notice of Fiscal Year (FY) 2020 Annual Adjustment Factors (AAFs).
+ACTION: Notice of Fiscal Year (FY) 2021 Annual Adjustment Factors (AAFs).

 SUMMARY: The United States Housing Act of 1937 requires that certain assistance contracts signed by owners participating in the Department's Section 8 housing assistance payment programs provide annual adjustments to monthly rentals for units covered by the contracts.
-This notice announces FY 2020 AAFs for adjustment of contract rents on the anniversary of those assistance contracts.
+This notice announces FY 2021 AAFs for adjustment of contract rents on the anniversary of those assistance contracts.
 The factors are based on a formula using residential rent and utility cost changes from the most recent annual Bureau of Labor Statistics (BLS) Consumer Price Index (CPI) survey.
-The FY 2020 AAFs are the first to use the revised BLS area definitions for local area CPI.
-A separate Federal Register notice, to be published following the finalization of the FY 2020 federal appropriations, will be used in the calculation of the calendar year (CY) 2020 Housing Choice Voucher (HCV) renewal funding for public housing agencies (PHAs)
+The FY 2020 AAFs were the first to use the revised BLS area definitions for local area CPI.
+The revised area definitions for local CPI reduced the number of metropolitan areas covered by local data from 123 metropolitan areas (including some nonmetro counties) that were formerly in metropolitan areas to 70 metropolitan areas.